KentFletcher/data-structures-and-algorithms/README.md

 - For challenge 1, I was paired with Paul Depew.
 I also received help from other students on Discord, mainly Peyton on answers 4 and 5, and also Joseph and Robert.
 - For challenge 2, I worked with Ken Harman, and Paul Depew assisted us on challenge 5.
 - For challenge 3, I worked with Ken Harman, and Peyton Cysewski.
+- Challenge 4 got help from code review in class
+- Challenge 6 got help from Peyton Cysewski